 Graduate Fellowship in Modern Jewish History

 This fellowship is intended to attract and support outstanding Ph.D. candidates who wish to study some aspect of Modern Jewish history in any area of the world.
 The fellowship package, available only to incoming students, consists of five years of guaranteed support.
-Also included in the package is $4,000 in summer support annually for five years.

 To apply: Submit an application to the UW-Madison Department of History, specifying your wish to be considered for the Mosse Fellowship in Jewish History on the Supplemental Information for Fellowships and Teaching Assistantships form found on the History Department’s Graduate Admission webpage.

 Students can also take advantage of the thirty-five faculty from seventeen disciplines associated with the George L. Mosse/Laurence A. Weinstein Center for Jewish Studies, an interdisciplinary program.